My latest creation is a reversible fitted jacket with an architectural theme.

 Stainless steel mesh was used to make dandelion fluffs.
 Strips of stiff mesh were shaped into temari balls for the interior structure and tufts of very soft mesh were attached to the outside to make them fluffy.
-Hue LED lights fit inside the

 Our house is not visible from the street and can be a little hard to find.
 We added illuminated house numbers to help.